melezhik/rocky-linux-lamp-check/README.md

 -nographic
 ```

-Check that VM is avaibale by ssh from localhost by running
+Check that VM is available by ssh from localhost by running

 ```
 ssh 127.0.0.1 -p 10022 -l admin